colinnewell/pcap2mysql-log/README.md

 the program process from the packet capture.
 If you've captured web traffic as well as MySQL you can speed it up and ensure it won't get confused by the other traffic.

-As well as reading from pcap file you can read from raw streams of MySQL data using the `--from` and `--to` parameters.

 ## General notes